Community Action Events

 She also has more time because all her children are now at school.
 Claire particularly wants to see more on offer for children and young people on the estate.
 Some years ago there was a campaign to open a children’s park nearby but it never happened.
 Now she plans to revive some ideas about young people’s activities.

 “We used to have a youth club but there isn’t one any more.
 And I’d like to get the kids into doing more for the estate.
 We used to get them to tidy up and there were races to collect rubbish and fill a bag.
 Parents would be out the front watching them, and we got to know everyone.
 It helped build the community.”

 Litter is a key topic.
 She also plans to campaign for more litter bins in a bid to avoid rubbish being dumped on the floor.
 The estate has only one public bin and she believes more would help.

 I have always pushed for things for the estate even before I became an involved resident and people have noticed.
 We have the potential to really turn this area round and make everyone proud to live here againClaire Van Kroonenburg

-The Resident Involvement team host community events, especially around the festive season, Easter break and summer holidays.
-In December 2018 we held festive events at Beloe Close (Putney), Bowyers Court (Twickenham) and St John's (Walton).
+We host community events, especially around festive seasons like Christmas and Easter, and summer holidays.
+Last Christmas we held festive events at Beloe Close (Putney), Bowyers Court (Twickenham) and St John's (Walton).
 Good fun was certainly had by all!
-At St John’s more than 30 residents attended to meet Father Christmas and enjoyed eating delicious food made by our resident chef Beckie.
-They made Christmas tree decorations and bought hand-made crafts sold by our resident entrepreneurs Elizabeth, Val and Joan.